 One of the theories that could help us to be optimistic and predict a rosy future (even if it is always a disturbing neoliberal dream) comes from a news on chocolate.

-Guys, within a few decades there will be no more chocolate: according to some scientists the reason is that cocoa plants grow only in special conditions next to the equator, and the 2 ° C increase in the earth's temperature (also unfortunately predictable) will kill plants.
+Guys, within a few decades there will be no more chocolate: according to some scientists the reason is that cocoa plants only grow in special conditions near the equator, and the 2°C increase in the earth's temperature (also unfortunately predictable) will kill plants.

-Yes, maybe those plants will actually die as the temperature rises, but as long as people eat chocolate and pay to eat it, we will hardly be without.
+Yes, maybe those plants will indeed die as temperatures rise, but as long as people eat chocolate and pay to eat it, we are unlikely to run out.

-The reason is in human naivety and in the price system: if cocoa starts to run low, the price of cocoa goes up.
-And if the price of cocoa rises, incentives increase to find solutions to grow more resistant plants, synthesize chocolate in the laboratory, clone the seeds, everything.
+The reason is human naivety and the price system: if cocoa starts to run out, the price of cocoa increases.
+And if the price of cocoa increases, the incentives to find solutions to grow more resistant plants, synthesize chocolate in the laboratory, clone seeds, everything.
 Everything, anything.

 It is the same with overpopulation: when a resource like food is scarce, its price will start to rise.
 And when it increases, there will be a rush to find a solution to be able to earn from this higher price.
 Everyone will work hard to get food in every way.
 When food becomes available again, its price will drop again.